marcoBorto2921/Satire-detection/README.md

 This structure ensures robust model training and evaluation, minimizing bias from speaker or channel-specific features.

+### Access to Dataset

+The dataset used in this project is **not publicly available** due to privacy restrictions.
+Researchers interested in accessing the dataset can request it by contacting the author:

+- **Marco Bortolotti** – marco03.bortolotti@edu.unife.it

+Requests will be considered for **research purposes only** and may require signing a data usage agreement.

 ## Results / Expected Performance